Relive Your Favourite Anime Moments at These Stunning Real Life Locations | campus.sg

 The popular anime Golden Kamuy – a historical fiction set in the late Meiji Era (1868-1912) in Hokkaido – has a lot going for it: action-packed treasure hunts, comedy, beautiful art, and representation of Japan’s Indigenous people, Ainu.
 In the story, Saichi Sugimoto, an infamous veteran of the Russo-Japanese War, teams up with a young Ainu huntress by the name of Asirpa to hunt for gold that was stolen from the Ainu people.

 The references for the buildings seen in the anime can be found in Historical Village of Hokkaido (entry ¥1,200), an open-air museum housing Meiji and Taisho era buildings (1868 to 1926) which have been relocated from all over Hokkaido and restored on site.
 Check out the Yamamoto Barber Shop where Hijikata and Ogata had their hair cut and the Sanmasu Kawamoto Soba shop where Sugimoto was caught by the Nikaidou twins (try the herring soba noodles, a signature dish popularised by the characters in the anime).
-Other familiar buildings include the Otaru Shinbun building and the Hirose Photo Studio.
+Other familiar buildings include the Otaru Shinbun building and the Hirose Photo Studio – talk about the most comprehensive setting for anime locations!

 Gin no Saji (Silver Spoon)” | Obihiro, Hokkaido